Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > - Provides a clean UX for users with easy navigation.
 > - Fits in with my current skill-set of HTML, CSS, Javascript and API use.
-> - Quickly defines the content and focus on getting in touch via email or social media.
+> - Quickly defines the content and focus on the maps, subscribing to a mailing list and getting in touch via email or social media.
 > - I've included some Javascript animations to subtly enhance the overall experience without overpowering the page.

 #### 3. Structure

-> The main focus of the structure is to allow Users to quickly assimilate the information and imagery.
+> The main focus of the structure is to allow Users to quickly assimilate the information, maps and imagery.
 > Short, focused paragraphs of content information to provide enough information, yet not overwhelm.
 > A selection of quality images to showcase the game reserves.
 > Points of contact are provided via email contact form and links to Social Media in Footer.